Vicomtech/profe2025/subtask2/README.md

 ## Example
 There are two different formats for these exercises:
-- Example 1  where there are more source texts than target texts
+- [Example 1](./example1.json)  where there are more source texts than target texts

-- Example 2, where there are more target texts than source texts
+- [Example 2](./example2.json) where there are more target texts than source texts